Get to market faster with our team of experts, your first PPC feed set up is always free

 Creating a feed rule

-- In the desired Feed, go to Rules
+- In the desired feed, go to the 'Rules' page

 - Click the plus button